tommoor/react-emoji-render/README.md

 }
 ```

-You can then use the HOC like so:
+You can then use the new component:

 ```javascript
 <MyEmojiRenderer text="This ❤️ sentence includes :+1: a variety of emoji types :)" />